Skip to main content

 Surprising facts everyone should know about cold sores

 Cold sores, also known as fever blisters, are caused by two strains of the herpes simplex virus.
-Herpes simplex virus type 1 (HSV-1) is the main cause of oral and facial cold sores, although HSV-2, which tends to affect the genitals, can also affect the mouth and face if it is transmitted there.
+Herpes simplex virus type 1 (HSV-1) is the main cause of oral and facial cold sores.
+HSV-2, which tends to affect the genitals, can also affect the mouth and face if it is transmitted there.

-The cold sore virus is most commonly passed on through kissing (or oral sex) when a blister is present.
-Recurrent outbreaks are likely to occur, although severity and frequency of symptoms can vary greatly.
 Usually a small red mark appears, accompanied by a tingling, burning or itching sensation.
-This develops into a blister or a cluster of blisters which will eventually bursts leaving a raw area.
+This develops into a blister or a cluster of blisters which will eventually burst, leaving a raw area.
 The sore will heal without leaving a scar, typically within 7-10 days.

 You probably have it

-"One study showed that about 70% of people had antibodies to HSV-1 but less than 10% of them ever remembered having had a cold sore," says O'Mahony.
-"It used to be that we lived in larger family units and communities that were more touchy-feely, so you would likely be exposed to the virus early in life.
-If you had a cold sore at 2 years old, you'd be infectious for two or three days, then your immune system would deal with it and you might never get a recurrence, so you'd forget about it and grow up thinking you'd never had one and didn't have the virus."
+"It used to be that we lived in larger family units and communities that were in more close contact, so you would likely be exposed to the virus early in life.
+If you had a cold sore at two years old, you'd be infectious for two or three days.
+Then, your immune system would deal with it and you might never get a repeated outbreak, so you would forget about it - and grow up thinking you'd never had one and didn't have the virus."

 Not everyone has symptoms